Nathishwar-prog/frontendTodo/README.md

 # Todo App Frontend

-This is the frontend for the Todo application built with React and Vite.
+I use React with vite to build this application

-## Features
+## I added the you  Features  mentioned in the assigment document

-- Modern React with hooks
+- React with hooks
 - Responsive design
 - Task management  interface
-- Priority and status tracking
+- Status tracking like completed,notcompleted,like this
-- RESTful API integration
-- Environment-based configuration

-## Prerequisites

-- Node.js (v14 or higher)
-- Git

 ## Setup Instructions